sclorg/devtoolset-container/6-toolchain/README.md

 Description
 -----------
-Developer Toolset from Red Hat Software Collections provides various tools for C and C++ developers.
+Developer Toolset from Red Hat Software Collections provides various tools for C and C++ developers, so they are able to use the Developer Toolset tools without needing to be running a RHEL host.
 The Toolchain part of the Developer Toolset contains tools for building such applications (GCC compiler for C and C++, GDB, gfortran compiler, etc.).
 Perftools part contains then tools for debugging and further analysis of the applications (oprofile, valgrind, systemtap, etc.).

 Usage